hashmapinc/tempus-extensions/tempus-hbase-compaction/readme.md

 sqlline.py
 - Before executing the UDF below environment variables have to be exported else UDF will thrown a _RuntimeException_
-    - `export PHOENIX_CONN_PARAM="jedireborn.net:2181:/hbase-unsecure"` - For performing certain DB queries in the UDF.
+    - `export PHOENIX_CONN_PARAM="<-zk-quorum->:2181:/hbase-unsecure"` - For performing certain DB
+    queries in the UDF.
+Replace with zookeeper quorum as per your configuration.
     - `export TAGLIST_TABLE=tag_list` - Table which stores the datatypes of URI.
     - Optional `export UNCOMPACT_TABLE=td_uncompact` - By default uncompacted data is stored in _**tduc**_ table.
 This export makes it configurable.